schneimo/ddpg-pytorch/README.md

 ## Disclaimer

-It's extremely difficult to reproduce results for Reinforcement Learning methods.
-See ["Deep Reinforcement Learning that Matters"](https://arxiv.org/abs/1709.06560) for more information.
+This repo is an attempt to reproduce results of Reinforcement Learning methods to gain a deeper understanding of the developed concepts.
+But even with quite numerus other reproductions, an own reproduction is a quite difficult task even today.
+In ["Deep Reinforcement Learning that Matters"](https://arxiv.org/abs/1709.06560) you can read more about reproducibility of Reinforcement Learning methods.
 I tried to reproduce the original paper and the OpenAI implementation as close as possible, but I wanted to use Roboschool also.
-This made the task more difficult, since there are no benchmarks for DDPG with Roboschool.
+This made the task more difficult, since there are no benchmarks for DDPG with Roboschool and thus the choice of hyperparameters was much more difficult.